January 30, 2015

 Teaching Dogs the "Come" Command

-Coming when called is not only a behavior issue, it's also a safety issue.
+For dogs, learning to come when called is not only a behavior issue.
+It's a safety issue.

 For instance, if your dog slips out the front door and races down across the yard, you must be able to get him to stop and come back before he runs into the street.

 Bear in mind that the "come" command isn't always the best option when you want your dog by your side.
-For instance, if you haven't been able to complete your dog's training and you don't think he will comply, don't tell your dog to "come."
+For instance, if you haven't fully trained your dog to understand what you want when you say "come," don't use that command and expect results.
 It's better to go and get him than to say "come" repeatedly.

 Keep practicing the "come" command until you are certain your dog will respond immediately the first time you call.